Order on WhatsApp +91 9625689172

 What you need: Your thumb, 1 small drop of honey

 How to do it: Place a small amount of honey on your thumb.
-Pure honey stays intact and doesn't spread, while impure honey may spread around.
+Pure honey stays intact and does not spread.
+When rubbed between fingers — feels smooth, not sticky.

-What pure honey does: Stays as a small, compact, slightly firm drop on your thumb.
+What pure honey does: Stays as a small, compact, slightly firm drop.
 Does not run or spread immediately.
-When rubbed between fingers — feels smooth, not sticky.

 What fake honey does: Spreads and runs immediately.
 Feels sticky when rubbed between fingers.